 Look at a film like Ferris Bueller’s Day Off — a comedy.
-Principal Rooney is clearly not evil, however, if you look at it from the context of the film — namely from the perspective of teenagers like Ferris, Sloane, and Cameron — Rooney is “evil” in terms of representing authority that opposes their will to have fun and enjoy life and school to its fullest.
-We all know how most teenagers feel about authority, especially a principal like Rooney, so in their eyes at that point in their lives, he’s evil — especially since comedies are allowed to present characters in more satirical or caricature fashion, which enhances the major elements in villains and antagonists.
+Principal Rooney is clearly not evil.
+However, if you look at it from the context of the film — namely from the perspective of teenagers like Ferris, Sloane, and Cameron — Rooney is “evil” in terms of representing authority that opposes their will to have fun and enjoy life and school to their fullest.
+We all know how most teenagers feel about authority, especially a principal like Rooney, so in their eyes at that point in their lives, he’s evil — especially since comedies are allowed to present characters in a more satirical or caricatured fashion, which enhances the major elements in villains and antagonists.
 In the case of Gerard in The Fugitive, Kimble knows that Gerard is just doing his job.
 This moment between those two solidifies this notion:

 With all of this gray area, how can writers differentiate between types of villains and what makes them do what they do?
-And how do writers know if a certain type of villain fits well into the context of their genre or story?
+And how do writers know if a specific kind of villain fits well into the context of their genre or story?

 Here we’ve taken a look at some of the greatest villains of all time, many of whom are present in AFI’s celebrated 100 Heroes and Villains, and many of whom didn’t make that list — or came after it — but stand ever-present in the halls of cinema’s best villains.

 While labeling villains is a difficult task, know that these are the general villain types in cinema, television, and literature — models that can be blended into whatever hybrid villain any given story needs.